Getting Your Home Ready for a Spring Sale

 Shutters are made of either plastic or wood.
 As such, they are usually easy to remove and easy to paint.
-Consider either removing the shutters and giving them a good cleaning or simply repaint them.
+Consider either removing the shutters and giving them a good cleaning or simply repainting them.

 Improve the Mailbox

 Look over your mailbox with an eye for detail.
-Having a shiny mailbox shows that buyers that you are paying attention to the smallest features.
+Having a shiny mailbox shows buyers that you are paying attention to the smallest features.
 You can either paint your existing box or pick up a new one at a local hardware store.
 Also, consider painting or replacing the post holding the mailbox if your homeowner covenants will allow it.